 Grafted Blueberry Trial

 Here at North Willamette Research and Extension Center, we recently established a research plot of blueberries like no other.
-The plants could be attractive to both growers in its architecture and homeowners in its aesthetic appeal.
+The plant could be attractive to both growers in its architecture and homeowners in its aesthetic appeal.
 They are single-stemmed blueberry “trees.”

 Blueberry trees have vast potential for commercial growers.
 Many commercially grown blueberries are picked by machine for the processed markets.
 The picking machine has catch plates running along the base of the plants and collects berries as they are knocked off the bush by the rotary or sway heads.
 Because standard blueberries have many shoots arising from a broad base, these catch plates cannot close entirely and many berries fall through onto the ground.
 Growers can loose up to a quarter of their crop to ground loss.
 A single-stemmed blueberry tree would cut these losses dramatically.

 Cultivating a blueberry tree involves grafting a common, commercial variety of blueberry onto a rootstock that has been trained to contain only one stem.
-The rootstock is a blueberry native to the southeastern United States called sparkleberry or Vaccinium arboreum (the name “arboreum” alludes to its common habit of growing like a tree).
+The rootstock is a berry plant native to the southeastern United States called sparkleberry or Vaccinium arboreum (the name “arboreum” alludes to its common habit of growing like a tree).

 Because there is no commercial rootstock for blueberries, the first step to create a blueberry tree involved growing the sparkleberry by seeds and choosing straight, tall plants for grafting trials.
 When the sparkleberry seedlings grew to about pencil size in diameter, we grafted three common commercial blueberry varieties ‘Draper’, ‘Liberty’ and ‘Aurora’ onto these rootstocks by a whip-tongue grafting technique.
 The success of these grafts led to the establishment of a field research plot.